Anita K. Jones: Awards

 Jones received the Augusta Ada Lovelace Award from the Association of Women in Computing in 2004.
 She is also the recipient of the Computing Research Association's Service Award, the Air Force Meritorious Civilian Service Award, and the Department of Defense Award for Distinguished Public Service.
 The U.S. Navy has named a seamount in the North Pacific Ocean (51° 25’ N and 159° 10’ W) for her.

-In 2007 she was the recipient of the IEEE Founders Medal.
+In 2007, she was the recipient of the IEEE Founders Medal.

 Jones was also awarded the American Association for the Advancement of Science (AAAS)'s 2012 Philip Hauge Abelson award.
+This award recognizes public servants who have contributed substantially to advancing science.
+Jones was awarded the AAAS Philip Hauge Abelson Award for her public service roles throughout her career, including her roles on the National Science Board, the National Academies' Policy Division Advisory Council, and the DOD Defense Science Board.